 Principal Investigator

 ChungHyuk Lee is an assistant professor in the Department of Chemical Engineering at TMU.
+He also holds membership at the Environmental Applied Science and Management program at TMU.
 He did his undergraduate studies at McGill University (Chem.
 Eng.), and his PhD at the University of Toronto (Mech.
 Eng.).
 Prior to joining TMU, he worked in government research agencies - at Los Alamos National Laboratory as a postdoctoral fellow , and at the National Research Council Canada as a research associate .
-He is the recipient of the US Department of Energy HFTO Postdoctoral Recognition Award and CLS Young Investigator Excellence Award.
+He is the recipient of the US Department of Energy HFTO Postdoctoral Recognition Award, Korean Federation of Science and Technology Societies Presidential Award for Next-Generation Science and Technology Leaders, and CLS Young Investigator Excellence Award.

 Email Chung, access Chung’s Linkedin, Google Scholar